patrickhadlaw/patrickhadlaw.com/README.md

 ### Setup
 * To be able to use contact features a mail server will need to be hosted
-* The mail server should have an address of noreply@&lt;smtp-host&gt;
+* The mail server should have an address of contact@&lt;smtp-host&gt;
 * When running server `--mail` flag should be set to your smtp-host name `--smtp-port` should be set and `--smtp` should be set to your smtp server
 * Upon running server you will be prompted for password for contact@&lt;smtp-host&gt; as well as the target contact email address
 * Resume should be placed in project/com/assets dir as RESUME.pdf